cybex-gmbh/transmorpher/README.md

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY

 The environment is seeded with a user with an auth token.
-To get access, u will have to locally create a token and use this token and it's hash.
+To get access, u will have to locally create a token and use this token and its hash.

 ```bash
 php artisan create:user pullpreview pullpreview@example.com